List · 14 minute read

 of companies respond within five minutes.
 The rest are losing leads to whoever responds first.
 InsideSales, 2024.

-Ten of the tools below capture leads just fine.
+Most of the tools below capture leads well enough.
 The meaningful difference between them is whether they can get that lead information onto your phone before your competitor checks their email.

 Quick comparison: 10 lead capture tools